raashidsalih/Penny-Assignment/readme.md

 ### Read-Only Database Access

+1. To establish a hard security layer against potential issues or nefarious attacks (such as accidental or malicious updates or deletes), the LLM agent must use a dedicated database user.
-For production deployments, consider creating a dedicated MongoDB user with read-only access to the procurement collection to prevent accidental or malicious data modifications.
+2. This user should be configured at the database level with read-only access to the procurement tables.

 ### Consensus RAG Feature